 This species can be identified by its blue-gray color, pale spots lacking dark borders, and dark lines.
 It is unlikely to be confused with other alpine species of far northern British Columbia.
-Xestia intermedia is larger, has black-rimmed forewing spots unlike the pale spots of X. lyngei.
+Xestia intermedia is larger with black-rimmed forewing spots, unlike the pale spots of X. lyngei.

 Xestia is a large and diverse genus found throughout temperate, alpine, and arctic portions of the Northern Hemisphere.
 The genus is subdivided into three subgenera, Xestia, Megasema, and Pachnobia, by Lafontaine (1998).
 The genus is defined by a thumb-like ventral extension called the pollex which arises from the base of the clasper of the male valve.
 Over half of the North American species are found in the Northwest.
 Xestia lyngei belongs to the subgenus Pachnobia.

 The larva is described by Lafontaine (1998).
 It is olive-brown or pale gray-brown with dark lateral speckling and a pinkish lateral line.

 This species is widely distributed on dry, rocky mountain tundra across northern Eurasia, Alaska, and Yukon.
 It probably does not occur in the Pacific Northwest.